curiousest/curiousest.github.io/_posts/2022-09-11-negative-planning.md

 ### opt-in

-When I have the mindset, "go to the gym 4x/week", and I'm making that same decisions, this is how I will think:
+When I have the mindset, "go to the gym 4x/week", and I'm deciding whether I should go to the gym today, this is how I will think:

 "Going to the gym is something I should do.
 It will make me a better person.
 Should I put the effort in and go today?"

 ### opt-out

-When I have the mindset, "skip the gym 3x/week", and I'm deciding whether, today, I should go to the gym, this is how I will think:
+When I have the mindset, "skip the gym 3x/week", and I'm making that same decision, this is how I will think:

 "I normally go to the gym.
 Has it been 4x yet this week?
 No. Is there any significant reason why I shouldn't?
 No."